 South Cambridgeshire District Council was represented by a total of 57 Councillors until May 2018.
 Following a boundary review the number reduced to 45.
-During 2020/21, the breakdown of councillors by political group was as follows:
+During 2021/22, the breakdown of councillors by political group was as follows:

-Liberal Democrat 30
+Liberal Democrat 31

 Conservative 11

-Independent Group 2
+Independent Group 1

 Labour 2

 The Council operates a Leader and Cabinet model of governance under which the Leader of the Council, elected by the whole Council to serve a four-year term of office, appoints a Cabinet of up to ten councillors, each of which are given a Portfolio to reflect a corporate priority.
 The Cabinet implements the strategic policy and budgetary framework agreed by all Councillors each February.
-It is held to account by the Scrutiny and Overview Committee which comprises of 14 members and met 8 times during the financial year.
+It is held to account by the Scrutiny and Overview Committee which comprises of 14 members and met 9 times during the financial year.

 The Council's Leadership Team is responsible for ensuring that the plans agreed by Council and Cabinet are delivered.
-At 31 March 2021, the Team consisted of the Chief Executive and Head of Paid Service (Liz Watts), supported by:
+At 31 March 2022, the Team consisted of the Chief Executive and Head of Paid Service (Liz Watts), supported by:

-- Chief Operating Officer - Anne Ainsworth
+- Chief Operating Officer Anne Ainsworth

-- Head of Finance, Section 151 Officer Peter Maddock - Head of Transformation Jeff Membrey - Head of Housing Peter Campbell - Director of Shared Planning (Joint with Cambridge City Council) Stephen Kelly - Head of Waste and Environment Trevor Nicoll - Head of HR and Corporate Services Susan Gardner Craig - Monitoring Officer Rory McKenna
+- Head of Finance, Section 151 Officer Peter Maddock

+- Head of Transformation Jeff Membery

+- Head of Housing Peter Campbell

+- Director of Shared Planning (Joint with Cambridge City Council) Stephen Kelly

+- Head of Climate, Waste and Environment (Joint with Cambridge City Council) Bode Esan

+- Monitoring Officer Rory McKenna